SAP-samples/teched2022-AD163/TypeScript/exercises/ex1/README.md

 After completing these steps you'll have created your first UI5 application.

-1. Click on *Files & Folders& on the *Welcome* page to open the workspace.
+1. Click on *Files & Folders* on the *Welcome* page to open the workspace.
 <br><br>![](images/01_01_0009.png)<br><br>

 1. Click on *Start from template* on the *Welcome* page.